Oulu-IMEDS/DeepKnee/README.md

 * termcolor
 * torchvision

-We recommend to create a virtual environment with the aforemention packages.
+We recommend to create a virtual environment with the aforementioned packages.
 To run the training, execute the corresponding bash files (validation is visualized in visdom).
 Before running, edit the begining of the file to activate your virtual environment.

 However, you can run the codes as they are, just use the parameters fixed in the bash scripts.